sinarueeger/robust-data-analysis-with-r/docs/index.md

 # Preface {-}

-This is the course material to the workshop _Robust data analysis: an introduction to R_ at the [_Open Science in Practice_](http://osip2019.epfl.ch/) Summer School at [EPFL](https://www.epfl.ch/en/), Switzerland.
+This is the course material to the workshop _Robust data analysis: an introduction to R_ at the [_Open Science in Practice_](http://osip2019.epfl.ch/) Summer School 2019 at [EPFL](https://www.epfl.ch/en/), Switzerland.

-You find the slides [here](https://sinarueeger.github.io/robust-data-analysis-with-r/slides-robust-da.html#1) and the workshop in this [repository](https://github.com/sinarueeger/robust-data-analysis-with-r).
+You find the slides [here](https://sinarueeger.github.io/robust-data-analysis-with-r/slides-robust-da.html#1) and there is a dedicated [RStudio Cloud project](https://rstudio.cloud/spaces/24655/join?access_code=nN9TW6co5lZRS5yKGO4Xp1ZChDUXoyCGVzamIzXQ) (scripts for the workshop are in this [repository](https://github.com/sinarueeger/robust-data-analysis-with-r/tree/master/workshop)).

 <div class="figure">